Romans

 Thesis

 God's righteous rule, his setting everything right, is made manifest / realised in the gospel.
-A person who is set right with God (justified) on the basis of faith (Christ's faith / faithfulness [his atoning sacrifice] and the faith-response of the believer) is fully gifted with the promised blessings of God (the fullness of new life in Christ) and this apart from law-obedience. cf. 1:16-17.
+A person who is set right and holy before God (justified) on the basis of faith (Christ's faith / faithfulness [his atoning sacrifice] and the faith-response of the believer) is fully gifted with the promised blessings of God (the fullness of new life in Christ) and this apart from law-obedience. cf. 1:16-17.

 Thesis overview